Why is it important to manage your blood pressure?

 Stress can have an impact on your overall health.
-Related to your blood pressure, lowering your stress-level is important for maintaining a healthy blood pressure level.
-Taking time out of your busy schedule to go on a short walk helps to decrease stress and has the added benefit of keeping you regularly active.
+Related to your blood pressure, lowering your stress level is important for maintaining a healthy blood pressure level.
+Taking time out of your busy schedule to go on a short walk helps decrease stress and has the added benefit of keeping you regularly active.

 Medicine for Blood Pressure

 If you have made the necessary lifestyle adjustments and continue to struggle to manage your blood pressure, your doctor may prescribe you with additional medications that will make regulating your blood pressure easier.